As a working professional, enhance your qualifications and knowledge and support your career growth in the world of business.

 - Responsibility for others and/or significant organisational budgets.

 For applicants with prior work experience and professional qualifications, there is a possibility to be considered through the university’s flexible entry system through Recognition of Prior Learning (RPL).

 This process allows prospective graduate apprentices to claim credit(s) against previously assessed and certificated learning, including informal learning, to be considered and recognised for academic purposes and credit within their course.

 Advanced entry may also be granted through RPL.
 Skills, knowledge, academic qualifications and experience will all be used to inform which year of the degree you will enter into.

 Candidates must be employed in the same field as the course of study and must supply a supporting letter from their employer as part of the admissions process.

-The Degree Apprenticeship has a typical duration of four years for first-year entrants or less for those granted advanced entry through RPL.
+The Degree Apprenticeship has a typical duration of 16 months to full masters completion, or less for those granted advanced standing through RPL.